corda/corda/docs/source/key-concepts-identity.rst

    * *Identities in Corda can represent legal identities or service identities*
    * *Identities are verified by X.509 certificate*
-   * *Well known identities are stored in the network map and public*
+   * *Well known identities are stored in the network map*

 Identities in Corda can represent a legal identity (almost always an organisation), or a service identity.
 Legal identities are used for parties in a transaction (such as owner of some cash), service identities are used for those providing